rockthejvm/rockthejvm-site/src/content/articles/streaming-analytics-with-apache-pulsar-and-spark-structured-streaming/index.md

 ![Data pipeline architecture diagram showing jobs](images/data-pipeline-architecture-diagram.png)

 We have events being generated from the website, including user information and product information, as well the user click events.
-Notice that the topics storing product and user information are compacted, which means that we specify a key for the topic and that key is each user’s (or product’s) unique identifier.
+Notice that the topics storing product and user information are compacted, which means that we specify a key for the topic and that key is each user's (or product's) unique identifier.

 We are only interested in the latest values of those records and a compacted topic provides just that: having the latest update for each record based on the key.